 - Automation: Use it for repetitive and rule-based tasks.
 Examples are email sorting, data entry, and payroll tasks.

 - AI: Use it for jobs that need decision-making, problem-solving, and learning.
 Examples include customer service chatbots, fraud detection, and screening job applicants.
+So, what’s the difference between AI and automation when deciding?
+It’s about matching the tool to the task’s needs.

 In many cases, the best results come from combining AI and automation through intelligent automation (IA).
 IA uses AI to improve automation, allowing systems to manage complex tasks better and boost efficiency.